DeFi Lending Security Best Practices

 Understanding Liquidation Mechanics

 When you borrow against collateral in DeFi lending, your position has a health factor that must remain above 1.0.
-If collateral value drops or borrowed asset value increases, your collateral ratio decreases:
+Here is how it works with a concrete example:

 Health Factor Calculation:

-• Formula: Health Factor = (Collateral Value * Liquidation Threshold) / Total Borrowed Value
+Health Factor = (Collateral Value x Liquidation Threshold) / Total Borrowed Value

 Monitoring Tools and Alerts